dolaver/calsagos/README.md

 - LAGASU module and test.py were updated by D. E. Olave-Rojas on May 22, 2023 to include the correction of the label of substructures directly in this function
 - UTILS, LAGASU and test.py were updated by D. E. Olave-Rojas on June 02, 2023 to improve the correction of the label of substructures
-- UTILS, LAGASU and test.py waere updated by D. E. Olave-Rojas on November 10, 2025 to include metrics "haversine" and "euclidean" and method "dbscan" and "hdbscan"
+- UTILS and LAGASU and were updated by D. E. Olave-Rojas on November 10, 2025 to include metrics "haversine" and "euclidean" and method "dbscan" and "hdbscan"
+- UTILS and LAGASU were updated by D. E. Olave-Rojas on December 05, 2025 to include a stability test in the identification of substructures using lagasu

 ## Example Usage